photon1503/az-native/demos/readme.md

 - Understanding and using Sidecar Pattern
 - Azure Container Hosts: Azure Container Apps vs Kubernetes

+# Introduction to Azure Container Apps (ACA)

+- What is Azure Container Apps
+- Deploying a muliti-container App (Ingress, Exgress)
+- Working with Secrets
+- Introduction to KEDA (Kubernetes Event Driven Auto-Scaling)
+- Working with Revisions
+- Container Apps Authentication and Authorization using Managed Identities
+- Container Apps Monitoring and Logging (Observability)

 ## Schemaless and Event Optimized Data storage using Cosmos DB

 - Cosmos DB Partitioning Strategies